Swadha22/variancePartition/README.md

     form <- ~ Age + (1|Sex) +  (1|Individual) + (1|Batch) + (1|cellType)
     varPart <- fitExtractVarPartModel(geneExpr, form, info_)
     vp <- sortCols(varPart)
+    #fitExtractVarPartModel() returns an object that stores the variance fractions for each gene and each variable in the formula.

 #### Bar plot of variance fractions for the first 10 genes